fogus/spiel/echtzeitspiel/unnamed/README.markdown

 Pedestalization
 ---------------

 At any time players can put any of their balls onto the pedestals that they've won.
 Only pedestalized balls will count toward the final score.
+Additionally, pedestalized balls can influence the relative value of the balls used for bidding.

 Values
 ------